-Our good old friend Lin Evans shows those users who have Pictures to Exe (a powerful photo slide app, now called "PTE AV Studio 10") how to use the animated hand fan Photoshop action to create a photo slideshow.
+Our good old friend Lin Evans shows those of you who have Pictures to Exe (a powerful photo slide app, now called "PTE AV Studio 10") how to use the animated hand fan Photoshop action to create a photo slideshow.

 Note that I am not affiliated with WnSoft Ltd, the maker of Pictures to Exe.
 I am a fan of Lin's works.
 If you want to contact him, you can reach him on the Pictures to Exe Facebook group.